materialsproject/mapidoc/docs/unit_cell_formula/README.md

-The full explicit formula for the unit cell
+A dict of the full (unnormalized) formula of the unit cell.
+E.g., {"Li": 4, "O": 2}.